deanhamsft/Brinehaven/Fairy Glen/Fairy Glen.md

 Campaign Integration

-- The Auror’s Bounty: The glen’s fey magic may counter the pearl’s curse, offering a ritual site if the party allies with the pixies.
-Tinselwing hints at a “dark tide” (the wreck) corrupting the coast.
 - Rune Connection: The archway runes match the coastal markers, suggesting a fey-elven ward network.
 The pixies know a chant to strengthen it (DC 15 Charisma (Performance) with aid).
 - Hearthstone’s Secret: The altar’s inscription ties to the hearthstone, implying the glen’s magic can reinforce the ward against sahuagin or Retch’s reagent.
 - Carival and Smugglers: Carival’s reagent smuggling may have angered the fey, who see it as a violation.
 The pixies might aid the party against him if appeased.